 A vendor should properly identify the accurate reason why the customer is requesting to return a product.
-This means that offering a drop down list of possible reasons is not enough.
+This means that offering a drop-down list of possible reasons is not enough.
 You must request the customer to enter the reason for his request on a free field text area.
 As you collect those custom-written descriptions you will eventually find a pattern.
-Analyzing that pattern of product returns may help you uncover real and deeper undestanding of why customers return some of your products.
+Analyzing that pattern of product returns may help you uncover real and deeper understanding of why customers return some of your products.
 If you currently do not have a returns management software then you should seriously think about rolling out one.

-2. Failing to to establish a good rule for rejecting returns is common mistake that is usually taken for granted.
+2. Failing to establish a good rule for rejecting returns is common mistake that is usually taken for granted.

 U.S. retailers lose between $9.6 billion and $14.8 billion annually from return fraud, according to research by the National Retail Federation (NRF) and the Loss Prevention Research Council.

-Unless youre selling very special types of products, do not allow your customers to send products back without your prior authorization.
+Unless you are selling very special types of products, do not allow your customers to send products back without your prior authorization.
 That practice leads to abuse.
 A very basic rule of a good product returns system is a way to enforce at least a basic gate keeping.
 The goal of this gate keeping is simply to validate if the customer has a valid reason for returning the item.
 It is fair to require customers to provide a valid reason for returning an item, not just because he the customer can request it.
 Ever heard of the expression "just because you can does not mean you should"?
 If a vendor fails to validate the customer's reason for return then he can expect a quick rise in customer returns; resulting in loss of revenue.